Safe Driving Tips for the Holidays

 - Prepare for Emergencies: An accident can happen at any time, which is why you should keep an emergency kit in your vehicle.
 Your emergency kit should have road flares, flashlights, jumper cables, a phone charger, water, and kitty litter for gaining tire traction.

 - Distracted Driving: Accidents caused by distracted drivers account for 25% of all car crash fatalities.
-According to data, distracted driving is the cause of 58% of accidents involving teenage drivers.
+Distracted driving is the cause of 58% of accidents involving teenage drivers.
 Texting while driving is one of the top causes of distracted driving accidents.
 Distracted driving accidents can be easily prevented if drivers remove potential distractions from their vehicle before they start driving.

 Illinois Personal Injury Firm